 CBC Poetry Prize

-The CBC Poetry Prize is closed for submissions.
-The 2019 CBC Poetry Prize will open for submissions in April.
+The CBC Poetry Prize is open for submissions until May 31, 2019.

 WHAT: You can submit an original, unpublished poem or collection of poems, up to 600 words in length.
 There is no minimum word requirement.